 About McCarthy + Co

-With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has experience bringing claims relating to many different types of accidents at work in public spaces.
+With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has experience bringing claims relating to many different types of accidents at work and in public spaces, including eye injury claims.
 We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.

 Our offices are based in Dublin and Cork, but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance, and assistance on any form of personal injury.